Arbitrators

 Arbitrator Experience

-• Presiding arbitrator in an ICC dispute relating to breach of obligations for service and security under a hotel management agreement.
+• Presiding arbitrator in a London seated ICC dispute.
+English governing law.
+Dispute related to breach of obligations for service and security under a hotel management agreement.

-• Sole arbitrator in an LCIA dispute arising out of a post-completion obligation to make payment to a third party.
+• Sole arbitrator in an LCIA dispute arising out of a post-completion obligation to make payment to a third party under a Sale and Purchase Agreement.
+Indian law governed.
+Geneva seat.
+Interplay with proceedings before the National Company Law Tribunal in India.

-• Presiding arbitrator in ICC purchase order dispute relating to a construction project in Oman.
+• Presiding arbitrator in London seated ICC arbitration purchase order dispute relating to a construction project in Oman.
+English law governing.

-• Presiding arbitrator in multi-layer LCIA arbitration where the claimant brought claims for outstanding liability to the respondent under four cargo contracts for the delivery of Mosgas.
+• Presiding arbitrator in multi-layer London seated LCIA arbitration where the claimant brought claims for outstanding liability to the respondent under four cargo contracts for the delivery of Mosgas.
+English law governing.

-• Co-arbitrator in an ICC in relation to a post-acquisition dispute under a quota transfer agreement between the Claimant, as purchaser and the Respondents, as sellers regarding the acquisition of Hungarian Pharmaceutical company.
+• Co-arbitrator in a Geneva seated ICC arbitration in relation to a post-acquisition dispute under a quota transfer agreement between the Claimant, as purchaser and the Respondents, as sellers regarding the acquisition of Hungarian Pharmaceutical company.
+English governing law.

 • Sole arbitrator in an ad hoc arbitration concerning the non-payment of fees for the provision of orchestral services.